 During British period, there was no integration between center and state tax revenues.
 In order to get maximum possible income, the system was made regressive.
-But after independence, financial structure of the center and state government has considerably changed.
-Now there is coherent machinery for the collection, distribution and expenditure of the revenue.
+But after independence independence for the center and state government has considerably changed.
+Now the context machinery for the collection, distribution and expenditure of the revenue.
 In this way Indian tax system is better organized to yield sufficient revenue to meet the requirements of development plans in the country.